Carbonnade Flamande is a classic and delicious Belgian (Flemish) beef and beer stew that is very easy to cook despite its long cooking time.

 - Cut the beef into large 25-35mm (1-1½") chunks.

 - Season the beef with the salt and pepper, then heat a 28cm or 11" frying pan over a high heat, try not to use a nonstick pan if possible.
-Add half of the butter, then sear half of the beef on all sides, transfer it to the onion pot, add the remaining butter to the pan and again add it to the pot with the onions.
+Add half of the butter, then sear half of the beef on all sides.

-- Return the frying pan to a high heat and deglaze it with the beer.
-Once the beer begins to boil pour it over the beef.
+- Once the beer begins to boil, pour it over the beef.
 There should be just enough liquid to cover the beef if you use a pan the same size as me, if not, top it up with a splash of water.

-- Add the sprig of thyme to the pot followed by the bay leaves.
+- Add the sprig of thyme to the pot, followed by the bay leaves.

-- Spread one side of the butter with the mustard, then place it mustard side down on top of the stew, pressing it down so that is in contact with the sauce, but not submerged.
+- Spread one side of the butter with the mustard, then place it mustard side down on top of the stew, pressing it down so that it is in contact with the sauce, but not submerged.
 It is important now you leave the stew alone and let the bread "disintegrate" as it cooks.
 Transfer to an oven at 140°C or 285°F for 2½ hours.

-- Remove the pan from the oven, stir the bread through the sauce, add the red currant jelly and vinegar, stir again then taste and add salt if required.
+- Add the red currant jelly and vinegar, stir again, then taste and add salt if required.

 - Return the pan to the oven and cook for a final 30-45 minutes.